 The reason it keeps you healthier is because it eliminates the repetitive stress.
 When you swing a tennis racquet or golf club over and over you can develop tendon issues.

 Everyone’s heard of tennis elbow, of course.
 Well, what do you think happens when you press a barbell, that weighs a hell of a lot more than a tennis racquet, in the same plane over and over again?
 You get hurt, that’s what.

 I haven’t done the exact same workout twice in a row in years.
 I have all my advanced guys make some changes to their programs a minimum of every two weeks.

 The key is to have some rhyme or reason to the changes and to keep track of things over time.

-That’s what we do in The Renegade Inner Circle.
+That’s what we do in The Renegade Strength Club.
 The workouts I write for you guy have some kind of small changes each week that ensure your health and long term progress.